brightertiger/notes/notes/eslr/eslr-02-classification.md

 -   Difference lies in the way coefficients are estimated
 -   Logistic Regression makes less stringent assumptions
     -   LR maximizes conditional log-likelihood
-    -   LDA maximizes full log-likelihood (i.e. joint desnity)
+    -   LDA maximizes full log-likelihood (i.e. joint density)
 -   LDA makes more restrictive assumptions about the distributions
     -   Efficiency is estimation
     -   Less robust to outliers

-## Percepton Learning Algorithm
+## Perceptron Learning Algorithm

--   Minimize the distance of missclassified points to the separating hyperplane
+-   Minimize the distance of misclassified points to the separating hyperplane
 -   $D(\beta) = - \sum y (x^T \beta)$
 -   Use SGD to estimate the parameters
 -   When the data is separable, there are many solutions that exist.
 The final convergence depends on the initialization.